subtalegames/mimir/README.md

 > 🧠 Contextual query engine for dynamic video games

-Mímir is a contextual query engine (implemented in Rust) for video games with dynamic "events" (e.g. dialog, animations) driven by the current world's "state" (context).
+Mímir is a contextual query engine (implemented in Rust) for video games with dynamic events (e.g. dialog, animations) driven by the current world's state.

 ## Inspiration